-The apparent absence of allometry in AR may reflect important differences between the act of articulation and the act of pausing.
-In the first place, articulation is a skill, one that eventually becomes highly practiced.
-Allied with the concept of articulation as skill is the notion that articulation may be disordered, in that it may have characteristics that make it less intelligible or that it deviates from language norms.
+becomes highly practiced.
+Allied with the concept of articulation as skill is the notion that articulation might be disordered, in that it might have characteristics that make it less intelligible or that it deviates from language norms.
 Pausing, in contrast, is not a skill, it is not practiced in the learning of a language, and it is not an aspect of language production that might be treated by a speech pathologist.
 If pause behavior is not a skill, then its expression might be expected to be highly idiosyncratic.
 Similarly, the execution of a highly practiced skill might be expected to find similar expression within a community of people enacting that skill.
-Evidence for both of these suppositions comes from the coefficient of variation (cv = standard deviation/average) computed over participants.
+Evidence for both suppositions comes from the coefficient of variation (cv =standard deviation/average) computed over participants.
 For both reading tasks, cv(AR) = .09.
-This is arguably an objectively small value, as can be seen when put into the larger related context of Weber fractions where just-noticeable-differences of in the range of 4% to 8% are common.
+This is arguably an objectively small value, as can be seen when put into the larger related context of Weber fractions, where just-noticeable-differences in the range of 4% to 8% are common.
 A cv of 9% means that people generally articulate at similar rates.
-Percentage of time spent pausing showed greater group heterogeneity; cv(PP) = .38 in poem reading and cv(PP) = .26 in paragraph reading.
+Percentage of time spent pausing (PP) showed greater group heterogeneity; cv(PP) = .38 in poem reading and cv(PP) = .26 in paragraph reading.
 These values are in agreement with those computed by Goldman-Eisler (1968), who assessed the relative contributions of articulation and silence in composed speech arising from interviews.
-She found that across her 8 participants cv(AR) = .09 and cv(PP) = .33(we have eliminated one outlier that she included - a person who spent only 4% of their speech time pausing).
+She found that, across her 8 participants, cv(AR) = .09 and cv(PP) = .33 (we have eliminated one outlier that she included - a person who spent only 4% of their speech time pausing).
 The conclusion is that individuals express themselves more uniquely with their choice of pause lengths than with their articulation rates.
 This conclusion has implications for regression models because homogeneity in a statistic is a form of range restriction.
 That AR has a cv some three to four times smaller than PP suggests that it is less likely, for purely statistical reasons, to generate a strong correlation with body size.

-Articulation behavior and pause behavior also are distinguished fundamentally by the fact they are very different activities.
+Articulation behavior and pause behavior also are distinguished fundamentally by the fact that they are very different activities.
 The processes that mediate pause termination are wholly unlike those that determine articulation rate.
 In the following sections, we develop a cognitive theory of pause duration allometry that is specific to pausing behavior.
 This theory is based on the human experience of brief intervals of elapsed time.